Trashpanda70/Pokemon-Game/README.md

 Items that changes move type are different "Lances".
 The tpyes available are Fire, Electric, Fighting, Rock, Ice, Ground, and Poison

 ### Spirit Pokemon
 Keeping with the theme of the game so far, Spirit Pokemon will be wild encounters of past Pokemon used in previous Human wars.
-After all, why would humans fight each other if they can train much more poweful creatures to attack at their command (I hope this is giving an idea as to the main storyline/theme of the game).
 Spirit Pokemon will be uncatchable, and will not appear in the Pokedex since they are just spirit versions of already existing Pokemon.
 Their sprite will be grayscale, and other than that will be the same as the non-spirit form of the Pokemon.

 The moveset of all Spirit Pokemon will follow the following formula:
 - Move 1: Shadow Ball